yahoogm/final-project-gigih/README.md

 ## Usage

-Use yarn dev script to run the project in your local computer
+Use yarn dev script to run the project in your local computer and open [http://localhost:5173/](http://localhost:5173/) to view in your browser.

 ```bash
 yarn dev

 ```

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ## Contributing